gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

-Title: WebGL - Part 1, Orthographic 3D
+Title: WebGL - Orthographic 3D

 This post is a continuation of a series of posts about WebGL.
 The first <a href="webgl-fundamentals.html">started with fundamentals</a> and